MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/5-exercise-loops.md

 ## Verify the redeployment

-Now that you've redeployed the resources, you want to verify that the additional SQL server and database resources have been created in the East Asia region.
+Now that you've redeployed the resources, you want to verify that the additional logical server and database resources have been created in the East Asia region.

 1. Return to the [Azure portal](https://portal.azure.com?azure-portal=true) and select the **<rgn>[sandbox resource group name]</rgn>** resource group.
 If necessary, select **Refresh** to see the newly deployed resources.